ealtili/Blog/Financial_Derivatives.md

  - Exchange-traded derivatives
  - Over-the-counter derivatives

-Derivatives can be used for the purpose of speculation or for hedging a speculator is a trader who's taking position with the goal of making a profit a hedge er is a trader who already has an economic exposure and who takes an offsetting position in order to reduce a risk that they already have exposure to
+Derivatives can be used for the purpose of speculation or for hedging.
+A ***speculator*** is a trader who's taking position with the goal of making a profit.
+A ***hedger** is a trader who already has an economic exposure and who takes an offsetting position in order to reduce a risk that they already have exposure to